 - Manually entering sales into QuickBooks to manage inventory levels

-- Just winging it based on their selling platform’s built in inventory tracking
+- Just winging it based on their selling platform’s built-in inventory tracking

 I was a little surprised by this.
-But then again, it makes sense because you can handle just about any task through a spreadsheet, QuickBooks has some inventory related features, and you technically can manage your inventory by closely monitoring the item stock levels on your eCommerce selling platform (it would just be very inefficient and not allow for much insight on how your business is doing).
+But then again, it makes sense because you can handle just about any task through a spreadsheet, QuickBooks has some inventory related features, and you technically can manage your inventory by closely monitoring the item stock levels on your e-commerce selling platform (it would just be very inefficient and not allow for much insight on how your business is doing).

 So what’s wrong with managing inventory this way?

-There are reasons managing your inventory in these ways doesn’t work (or at least won’t work for long).
+There are reasons for managing your inventory in these ways doesn’t work (or at least won’t work for long).
 Some of these reasons include:

 It doesn’t scale

-Through Excel you can endlessly customize products and product types, whenever there’s something new just type it into a new row or column.
+Through Excel, you can endlessly customize products and product types, whenever there’s something new just type it into a new row or column.
 However, every addition adds a layer of complexity to your system, and when you’re selling many products and SKUs across multiple channels, it can quickly become unmanageable.
 QuickBooks is the same way.
 While there are features that support basic inventory management baked into QuickBooks, it still suffers the problem of becoming increasingly difficult to manage as sales, product variations, and selling channels all increase.

-Working on your spreadsheet, you can see when something need to be ordered, because when you update stock levels, you’ll see that some products are about to be depleted.
+Working on your spreadsheet, you can see when something need to be ordered because when you update stock levels, you’ll see that some products are about to be depleted.
 However, managing your inventory manually doesn’t do much beyond keeping you more organized.
-There’s no automatic functions that can make running your business faster and easier.
+There are no automatic functions that can make running your business faster and easier.
 A benefit of dedicated software has here is being able to fulfill business functions based on triggers and can connect different apps eliminating the requirement of manually entering data across apps.

-While there’s templates out there to help with creating an inventory management system within Excel, still requires a great amount of learning and can be quite difficult.
+While there are templates out there to help with creating an inventory management system within Excel, still requires a great amount of learning and can be quite difficult.
 Guides exist to help sellers create ways to manage inventory within QuickBooks, but it’s quite daunting and you’re essentially building an entire system from the ground up.

 These methods don’t do anything for your business

 The main problem with using Excel and other manual options to manage your inventory across multiple selling platforms is that they are connected to nothing and can’t actually do anything for your business.
-It’s a standalone program that is a glorified clip board.
+It’s a standalone program that is a glorified clipboard.
 If you had the chance, wouldn’t you want purchase orders created automatically when stock levels drop?
 Wouldn’t it be better to have inventory levels be tracked automatically from ALL selling channels so you don’t need to manually update them, and you don’t accidentally sell out-of-stock items?

 These are possible through software options available to online sellers.
-Many options are very expensive, and there are many offerings that don’t specifically target the single eCommerce online seller.
+Many options are very expensive, and there are many offerings that don’t specifically target the single e-commerce online seller.
 This is an area ShippingEasy hopes to fix.